Lercher/SparqlJsBinding/Readme.md

 Webservice of [BrightstarDB](http://www.brightstardb.com/).
 Has functions to store and retreive simple JavaScript objects in the RDF database.

-*Note*

-The language binding is in no ways complete.
+*Note:* The language binding is in no ways complete.
 It covers only basic triple based operations like:

 * select, where, order by
 * select distinct
-* where optional
+* where with optional triples
-* prefixes
+* prefixes and resources
 * strings and numbers as literals

 To store and retrieve JS objects:

-* only flat property/literal-value like objects
+* only flat property/literal-or-resource-value like JS objects
+* with a rdf:type
-* arrays are stored and retrieved as sets (no order, no duplicates!)
+* array properties are stored and retrieved as sets (no order, no duplicates!)

-Remember: RDF is all about resources and their respective links, so you have to make them explicit.
-If you need to store complex object graphs without thinking, consider using JSON.stringify.
+*Please remember:* RDF is all about resources and their respective links, so you have to make them explicit with store and retrieve.
+If you need to store complex object graphs *without* thinking, consider using JSON.stringify.

+## Files in the repository

 ### The JS Language Binding Library - rdf.angular.js

-Documentation is included only as comments in the file, but see also the sample application for an example application.
+Documentation is included only as comments in the file, but see also the sample application for an example.

 ### Sample Application - ArticleApp.htm